asterics/FABI/Settings/V3/2switch-SimpleKeys (USB+BT).md

 ## Basic information
-This configuration works with 2 switches (connected to inputs 1 and 2).
-Up to 8 switches might be used (for extended functions).
+Up to 5 switches might be used.
-Button1 actuates the Space key, Button 2 actuates the Enter key.
+Button 5 actuates the Space key, Button 1 (long-press) actuates the Enter key.
 The keys are sent to USB and Bluetooth (if a BT-device is paired).

 The other buttons can be connected for actuating cursor keys and left/right mouse button.